 Because of our culture of immediacy and because technology makes it so easy to stay connected all the time, you might see your professional and personal lives intersecting because there’s no off switch, especially when it comes to running a business.

 But it’s important to set aside time away from work to help you connect with your loved ones and detox from the stressors of running a business.
 This can also mean adjusting your expectations of those around you – just because you send an email at midnight doesn’t necessarily mean your team members or vendors are going to respond, and at some point, that has to be okay.
-Accepting others’ boundaries is just as important as setting your own.
+Accepting others’ professional boundaries is just as important as setting your own.

 4. Outsource What You Can